×

 If you are thinking about moving to Punta del Diablo, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Punta del Diablo varies depending on location and size, but is generally on the lower side when compared to other destinations in Uruguay.
-Prices range from basic camping facilities to luxurious beachfront villas," said one expat in Punta del Diablo.
+Prices range from basic camping facilities to luxurious beachfront villas," said a person living in Punta del Diablo.

 Mobility LCMobility LC